jamestalmond/jtaScroller/README.md

-# jtaScroller
+# jtaScroller v0.81

 Requires jQuery 1.x (https://jquery.com/).

 In progress jQuery scroller, options and features include:

-- Items per scroll.
+- Option to change items per scroll.
-- Scroller speed.
+- Option to change scroller speed.
 - Controls that disable if you can't scroll in that direction.
-- Works no matter how many scrollers you have on the page.
+- Works with multiple scrollers on the same page.